 Possession and Use

-In North Macedonia, possession and use of cannabis for recreational purposes is illegal and can result in fines, community service, or imprisonment.
+In Macedonia, possession and use of cannabis for recreational purposes is illegal and can result in fines, community service, or imprisonment.

 The amount of the penalty depends on the amount of cannabis in possession: